Rainer Rene Graf Adelmann von Adelmannsfelden: Organ donation business

 In the business of organ donations, Graf Adelmann would approach people who recently had to declare bankruptcy, as published in the Bundesanzeiger, a federal publication, and offered to help them to financial recovery by paying up to DM 80,000 for a kidney, depending on the quality of the organ.
 Surgery would then be performed in France, Adelman claiming that organ donation for money being legal there despite the fact that both French and German doctors had voluntarily outlawed such transactions.
 In France however at the time, donations from live donors were acceptable, providing no money was involved.
 Graf Adelmann just simply would keep the full truth from the performing clinic and thereby was able to carry out his business.
 Graf Adelmann later declared that no operations were carried out.
 In 1989, he tried to expand his business to the United Kingdom and was able to find a number of willing donors there, offering between US$30,000 and 50,000 per kidney, with the intention of making a 20% cut on every operation.
 The willing donors never heard from Graf Adelmann again after the initial contact.
 Shortly after, the British Parliament banned the sale of human organs for the purpose of transplants.

 Graf Adelmann's activities even prompted a request in the German Parliament, the Bundestag, in 1989, to tighten the organ donor law in the country and to shorten the lengthy donation process.
 A number of MP's of the Social Democratic Party of Germany posted the question what the federal government would do against Adelmann's activities.

-Name and title

-As royalty and its privileges have been abolished in Germany, the Name "Graf Adelmann von Adelmannsfelden" is one complex family name only and not a family name and a title.
-The part of "Graf" in this family name is only a part of this family name and not a legally valid title.